 The Holy Brook Special School (HBS) is a KS1 and KS2 special school for pupils with a severe Social, Emotional and Mental Health difficulty (SEMH).
 A substantial proportion of our pupils have additional needs, such as learning difficulties or autism.

-Pupils join our school in all year groups.
+All pupils have an Education Health Care Plan (EHCP) and can join our school in all year groups.
 There are 32 places available at the Holy Brook School.

-Working at Holy Brook can be challenging but it is also rewarding.
+Working at Holy Brook can challenging but it is also extremely rewarding.
 The impact we can have on such young lives is really significant and so it is a real privilege to work in such an environment with a dedicated staff team, supportive parents and carers and an effective and active Governing Body.
 As a staff we are close and mutually supportive.
 There is a wide range of experiences and expertise within the team and other professionals that support us and the pupils at Holy Brook.